Leaderboard

 Showing content with the highest reputation on 05/29/18 in all areas

-1. Watching my wife try to use a cordless drill to drive in screws is one of the most frustrating things I've ever experienced.
+Watching my wife try to use a cordless drill to drive in screws is one of the most frustrating things I've ever experienced.
 When you've been doing it for decades you don't even have to think about squaring it up, how hard to push at what point to avoid cam-out, etc, but it takes time to learn those things.
 I was there the first time my wife tried and I had to leave the room in the end.
-It was that or murder (touch and go whose murder, to be fair).
+It was that or murder (touch and go whose murder, to be fair).4 points

-3. If wanting to moved any piece of venered chipboard furniture which you didn't bother to glue in the first place, always try and move it full up with clothes etc. We have wardrobes like the leaning tower of Pisa thanks to her doing this for the last 30 years.
+If wanting to moved any piece of venered chipboard furniture which you didn't bother to glue in the first place, always try and move it full up with clothes etc. We have wardrobes like the leaning tower of Pisa thanks to her doing this for the last 30 years.
 One advantage of the menopause seems they don't want to move rooms around so much.
-I came home one day to find the lounge and dining room had swapped places and I needed to fit a new tv point.
+I came home one day to find the lounge and dining room had swapped places and I needed to fit a new tv point.2 points

 2 points

-7. The cost of the mediation is less via phone.
+The cost of the mediation is less via phone.
 The mediator does not decide the outcome they will just put your points to the other party and try to see if there is an area where you are willing to settle.
-You will probably both need to compromise more than you feel comfortable with, but in any case with disputes such as this it is unlikely that a court would go for a slam dunk decision, as neither party was blameless.
+You will probably both need to compromise more than you feel comfortable with, but in any case with disputes such as this it is unlikely that a court would go for a slam dunk decision, as neither party was blameless.2 points

-9. @Mr Punter as requested.
+@Mr Punter as requested.
 The poor piano has been moved all over the place and is finally where it is supposed to go.
 That's me to give some scale.
 We love the way that the lights reflect off all the glass and the floor at night.
 These are basically the finished stairs.
-They still have lights to go in on the underside of the front edge of the treads.
+They still have lights to go in on the underside of the front edge of the treads.2 points

 1 point

-11. It looks like too much heat.
+It looks like too much heat.
 Brush flux up the outside of the pipe a bit so the solder has a chance to run to the edge of the fitting.
 When I went to lead free stuff I found the solder less meltable and was tending to overheat joints - now I keep the solder near to the heated fitting and check it frequently on the fitting itself.
 I sometimes feel that a fitting once cooked once never is the same again.
 Still end feed a yorkshire fitting - you will soon move onto normal (cheaper) fittings.
 I would take that joint apart, bin the filling, really well clean the pipe (unless you can see the ends are well tinned) and give it another go.
 I use the same flux and solder you do but I dont put anything else on.
 Never had any probs.
 Personal preference I guess.
-Plasterboard makes a good heat shield (paper does burn a bit).
+Plasterboard makes a good heat shield (paper does burn a bit).1 point

 1 point